 Your LOI should not exceed six pages, single-spaced, in a size 11 or 12 font, with 1-inch margins.
 The letter should include all headings and requested information described below unless otherwise noted.
 You do not need to copy the instructions and prompts under each heading.
 You may use subheadings under each section if desired.
 There is no length requirement for individual sections unless indicated, only the overall letter.
-Use clear and concise language.
-The writing should be accessible to reviewers who are familiar with research evaluations but may be unfamiliar with your specific subject matter.
+Use clear and concise language accessible to reviewers who are familiar with labor market research but may be unfamiliar with your specific subject matter.

 Upload your letter as a PDF.
-Use the file name format: "WR 2022-A-XXX_PRIMARY ORG NAME_LOI.pdf," for example, "WR-2022-A-000_Urban Institute_LOI.pdf"
+Use the file name format: "WR 2023-A-XXX_PRIMARY ORG NAME_LOI.pdf," for example, "WR-2023-A-000_Urban Institute_LOI.pdf"

-All LOIs are due by April 8, 2022, at 6:00 p.m.
-EDT without exceptions.
+All LOIs are due by April 7, 2023, at 6:00 p.m.
+EDT, without exceptions.
 LOIs that exceed six pages, are incomplete or illegible, or are received after the deadline will not be considered.